 Complaints shall be handled in a confidential manner to respect the privacy of all parties to the fullest extent possible under the law.
-The District must keep confidential the identity of any individual who has made a report or complaint, respondent, and witness, except as may be permitted by the

-Family Education Rights and Privacy Act, required by other law, or to carry out the purposes of the Title IX regulations.
+The District must keep confidential the identity of any individual who has made a report or complaint, respondent, and witness, except as may be permitted by the Family Education Rights and Privacy Act, required by other law, or to carry out the purposes of the Title IX regulations.
 Parties are protected from retaliation.
 The District prohibits retaliation in any form against anyone who reports or files a complaint of suspected harassment or discrimination or participates in the complaint investigation process.
 Specifically, no District personnel or other person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation or proceeding under this law.
 Intimidation, threats, coercion, or discrimination, including charges against an individual for code of conduct violations that do not involve sex discrimination or sexual harassment, but arise out of the same facts or circumstances, for the purpose of interfering with any right secured by title IX constitutes retaliation.
 The exercise of free speech under this law does not constitute retaliation.
 If the District charges an individual with making a materially false statement in bad faith, that does not constitute retaliation.
 A determination regarding responsibility alone at the conclusion of an investigation will not be sufficient to conclude that any party made a materially false statement in bad faith.
+The District will not discipline a party, witness, or others participating in the grievance procedures for making a false statement or for engaging in consensual sexual conduct based solely on the determination of whether sex discrimination occurred.
 Retaliation is grounds for a separate complaint.
 Incidents of retaliation may be reported to the Title IX/Bullying Complaint Manager, a site administrator or to the District Title IX Coordinator for appropriate investigation and follow-up.
 These confidentiality and non-retaliation requirements extend to all parties involved.

 VIII.
-DUAL RESPONSIBILITIES IN REPORTING SUSPECTED CHILD ABUSE AND RESPONDING TO STUDENT SEXUAL HARASSMENT COMPLAINTS immediately as required by District procedures outlined in BUL-1347 Child Abuse and Neglect Reporting Requirements.
+DUAL RESPONSIBILITIES IN REPORTING SUSPECTED CHILD ABUSE AND RESPONDING TO STUDENT SEXUAL HARASSMENT COMPLAINTS

 - A. Child abuse reporting procedures, sexual harassment policies and procedures, and disciplinary policies and procedures must be effected in a coordinated manner as follows: - 1.
-If it is suspected that conduct could constitute both child abuse and sexual harassment, the child abuse report should be filed

-- 2. Separate and apart from filing a suspected child abuse report, immediate steps should be taken to protect any alleged targets of child abuse and/or sexual harassment. - 3.
+If it is suspected that conduct could constitute both child abuse and sexual harassment, the child abuse report should be filed immediately as required by District procedures outlined in BUL1347: Child Abuse and Neglect Reporting Requirements. - 2.
+Separate and apart from filing a suspected child abuse report, immediate steps should be taken to protect any alleged targets of child abuse and/or sexual harassment. - 3.
 If conduct could constitute both child abuse and sexual harassment, school administrators are responsible for implementing this policy and the steps outlined herein. - 4.
 School administrators should communicate with the local law enforcement agency as to whether the District's investigation would compromise the local law enforcement agency's criminal investigation.
 Administrators should clarify when they can proceed with an administrative investigation.
 Once released to handle the issue administratively, administrators should promptly respond.
 A determination of child abuse or sexual harassment involves very different standards and outcomes.
 Suspected child abuse investigations involve addressing possible criminal conduct.
 Making a report of suspected child abuse does not relieve the District of its responsibility to take administrative action under relevant harassment and discrimination law and regulations.